 The trend of shifting toxicology testing from animal testing to alternative methods has penetrated all subfields in toxicology and all geological regions.
-The Continue Education course “Consumer Products Safety Assessment: Progress in the Use of Alternatives to Animal Models” focused on discussion of the progress, current status, and needs of alternative toxicology testing for consumer products with case studies in cosmetics (by Dr. Kristin Yamada, L’Oreal) and cleaning products (by Dr. Kathryn Page, The Clorox Company).
+The 2018 Continuing Education course “Consumer Products Safety Assessment: Progress in the Use of Alternatives to Animal Models” focused on discussion of the progress, current status, and needs of alternative toxicology testing for consumer products with case studies in cosmetics (by Dr. Kristin Yamada, L’Oreal) and cleaning products (by Dr. Kathryn Page, The Clorox Company).

 Big gaps are seen in consumer product safety testing.
 The cosmetics industry is spearheading alternative testing approaches to provide safe products, with the EU completely banning any products with animal testing anywhere in the world.
 Meanwhile, agencies overseeing the safety of many other consumer products suffer from a shortage of either in vivo or in vitro data for product labeling for consumer information, according to Dr. Joanna Matheson, US Consumer Product Safety Commission.